giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 {% note This post is a like a mirror of the [TSP with GeneticSharp an Unity3D](/tsp-with-GeneticSharp-and-Unity3d).
 It's using the same format to teach TSP and GeneticSharp, but instead of Unity3D, this one is teaching about Blazor. %}

+You can see the final result of this tutorial on [http://diegogiacomelli/apps/geneticsharp-runner-blazorapp](/apps/geneticsharp-runner-blazorapp).

 ## Prerequisites
 To better understand this tutorial, you need to have some experiences/knowledges in: